vertilon/puppet-vyatta/README.md

 puppet-vyatta
 =============

-Generates and installs Vyatta configuration.
+Generates and installs Vyatta/VyOS configuration.

-Tested on Vyatta Core 6.6 R1, patches are welcome.
+Tested on Vyatta Core 6.6 R1, limited testing on VyOS 1.0.4, patches are welcome.

 ## Installation